yohannes/yohannes/README.md

 Hello!
-I am currently a Technical Writer at [Traveloka](https://traveloka.com).
+I am currently a Technical Writer at [Traveloka](https://traveloka.com) (& en route to becoming a full stack software engineer).
 My responsibilities are in planning, executing, & delivering new initiatives to standardize various engineering processes through documentation efforts in order to provide clarity as well as understanding for engineers, analysts, scientists, in addition to business stakeholders.

 Previously, I was a project coordinator at [Mirai Technologies](https://mirai.co.id/).
 We were a software house that focused on mobile application development catered towards startups.
 I managed four teams: iOS, Android, Hybrid, & Backend (plus an UI/UX designer).